cybercongress/go-cyber/docs/cyberd.md

 There is no currently such thing as maximum amount of CYB due to continuous inflation paid to validators.
 Currently CYB is implemented using 64int so creation of more CYB make significantly more expensive compute state changes and rank.
 We expect that lifetime monetary strategy must be established by governance system after complete initial distribution of CYB and activation of smart contract functionality.

-CYB tokens under
+The following rules apply for CYBs under cyber•Auction multisig:
-distribution multisig will not delegate its stake and as result will remain as passive stake until become distributed.
+- will not delegate its stake and as result will remain as passive stake until become distributed
+- after the end of cyber•Auction all remaining CYBs will be provably burned

+## Role of ATOMs

+Overall 15% of CYB will be distributed based on donations in ATOMs during 2 rounds:
+-  50 000 000 000 000 CYB for genesis ATOM contributors
+- 100 000 000 000 000 CYB for ATOM contributors at the start of Smith Epoch

+All ATOM donations goes to cyber•Congress multisig.
+The role of ATOM donations is the following: thanks to ATOM we want to secure lifetime commitment of cyber•Congress in the development of Cosmos and Cyber ecosystems.
+ATOM donations to cyber•Congress will allow us to use staking rewards for continuous funding of the Cyber protocol without necessity to dump CYBs

 ## Applications of knowledge graph